-Good Transitions provided noncustodial parents who were low income with subsidized employment combined with case management and training to help them connect to stable employment.
+Good Transitions served noncustodial parents with low income by providing subsidized employment combined with case management and training to help them connect to stable employment.

 Good Transitions was implemented in Atlanta, GA.
-The evaluation of Good Transitions was part of the Enhanced Transitional Jobs Demonstration (ETJD) evaluation, which also tested similar subsidized employment programs implemented in Milwaukee, WI (Supporting Families Through Work), San Francisco, CA (TransitionsSF), Syracuse, NY (Parent Success Initiative), Fort Worth, TX (Next STEP), and Indianapolis, IN (RecycleForce); and New York, NY (Ready, Willing and Able Pathways2Work).
+The evaluation of Good Transitions was part of the Enhanced Transitional Jobs Demonstration (ETJD) evaluation, which also tested similar subsidized employment programs implemented in Milwaukee, WI (Supporting Families Through Work); San Francisco, CA (TransitionsSF); Syracuse, NY (Parent Success Initiative); Fort Worth, TX (Next STEP); Indianapolis, IN (RecycleForce); and New York, NY (Ready, Willing and Able Pathways2Work).